tahabhagat/snake-game-fork/README.md

 ## ✨ Features

-- 🎮 Classic snake gameplay with modern controls
+- 🎮 Classic snake gameplay with modern controls and smooth animations
-- 🏆 Real-time global leaderboard
+- 🏆 Real-time global leaderboard with live score updates
-- 📊 Personal best tracking
+- 📊 Personal best tracking and performance analytics
-- 📱 Responsive design for both desktop and mobile
+- 📱 Fully responsive design optimized for desktop
-- ⚡ Real-time score updates
+- 🔒 Advanced anti-cheat system with request validation and replay protection
-- 🔒 Secure score submission system
+- 🤫 Hidden auto-play cheat for those who can find it!

 ## 🛠️ Tech Stack